 Criteria for Naturalisation: Resolving Statelessness

 Bevelander and Pendakur (2012) describe the liberalisation of Sweden’s citizenship policy over the last six decades.
 This liberalisation has seen a reduction in the residency requirement, the allowing of dual citizenship, the removal of language proficiency tests and the relaxation and eventual abolition of a subsistence requirement (ibid).
 This process began in the 1950s and the trend towards more liberal access to citizenship has continued until recently.
 The temporary asylum law can be seen as a temporary shift in this trend, one that is seeking to increase the criteria some refugees must meet in order to be able to acquire citizenship, through restricted access to permanent residence.
-Even before the implementation of the temporary asylum law, UNHCR’s report Mapping Statelessness in Sweden, which did not differentiate between the naturalisation of refugee and non-refugee stateless people, recognised that a relatively low number of people recorded as stateless manage to acquire Swedish citizenship (UNHCR, 2016).
+Even before the implementation of the temporary asylum law, UNHCR’s report Mapping Statelessness in Sweden, which did not differentiate between the naturalisation of refugee and non-refugee stateless people, recognised that a relatively low number of people recorded as stateless managed to acquire Swedish citizenship (UNHCR, 2016).

 The Act on Swedish Citizenship details the criteria by which a non-national can become a Swedish citizen, following the hemvist principle.
 This principle, which is specific to Sweden, implies that a person has a strict subjective purpose of continuous residence and is seeking regular employment and setting up a permanent home in Sweden (Brochmann & Seland, 2010).
 Section 11 of the Act on Swedish Citizenship sets out the naturalisation criteria, which require that the applicant has 1) established their identity, 2) is eighteen years old, 3) holds a permanent residence permit (or permanently resides legally) in Sweden, 4) has resided in Sweden for five years (four for refugees or stateless people), and 5) has led and can be expected to lead a respectable life (Regeringskansliet, 2006).
 These provisions have been a useful means for ending individual’s need for protection as both a refugee and as a stateless person.
 Previously refugees were granted permanent residence, which was effectively an automatic pathway to citizenship.
 However, if the individual has been in Sweden under an incorrect identity, or “impeded” their deportation, it may ‘harm… the possibility of obtaining citizenship after three years’ (ibid).

 The Citizenship Unit of the SMA, the authority responsible for assessing naturalisation notifications and applications, can undertake an assessment of nationality or statelessness of an applicant.
 Yet, the Citizenship Unit ‘does not follow any specific guidelines when determining statelessness, instead, each case officer is expected to be able to make the determination based on the available information regarding the applicant and the nationality laws of relevant countries’ (UNHCR, 2016: 41).
 As mentioned previously, stateless people may face obstacles in proving their identity.
-This situation is exacerbated by the Citizenship Unit of the SMA not having law, policy or guidance to follow to ensure that their identity/credibility assessments are conducted accurately, fairly and transparently when determining nationality or statelessness.
+This situation is exacerbated by the Citizenship Unit of the SMA not having law, policy or guidance to follow to ensure that their identity and credibility assessments are conducted accurately, fairly and transparently when determining nationality or statelessness.
 Further problematising this, the evidentiary benchmarks for proving ones’ identity is also higher in the naturalisation procedure than during the asylum application (Bernitz, 2013).
 Even where the law seeks to ostensibly facilitate access to citizenship for certain stateless people, the problem of establishing identity remains.

 Section 12 of the Act on Swedish Citizenship foresees the potential barriers some people may face in proving their identity when applying for naturalisation, allowing for exceptions if the person has domiciled in Sweden for eight years and the information about their identity is credible (Regeringskansliet, 2006).
 However, any period of time the applicant has spent in Sweden with an incorrect identity is not counted towards the period of residency (Bernitz, 2013).
 Given that stateless refugees cannot appeal decisions about their identity, this can lead to a situation of prolonged statelessness if the SMA have incorrectly assessed the person’s statelessness.
 The dangers of this lack of clarity on determining statelessness was highlighted in an Administrative Court Judgment which ruled, in a case where the Swedish Tax Agency and the SMA had not agreed upon whether a child born in Sweden to an unmarried Somali woman was stateless or not, the child could not acquire Swedish citizenship by notification as the statelessness of the child had not been established due to the authorities (both of whom have no law or policy upon which to accurately make such an assessment) not reaching a consensus (Förvaltningsrätten, 2012).